QNetITQ/WaveFox/README.md

 * "layout.css.color-mix.enabled" > "True"
 * If you want compact mode, set "browser.compactmode.show" > "True" and go to "Customize Toolbar"
 7) By default, the shape of the tabs corresponds to the proton interface.
 To select a different form of tabs, go to "about:config" and create one of the keys below:
-* Style.Photon
+* Style.Photon > "True"
-* Style.WaveFox
+* Style.WaveFox > "True"
-* Style.Chrome
+* Style.Chrome > "True"
-* Style.Edge
+* Style.Edge > "True"
-* Style.Australis
+* Style.Australis > "True"
-* Style.Chrome-Old
+* Style.Chrome-Old > "True"

-To move tabs to the bottom of the browser bar, create a key below:
+To move tabs under the bookmarks bar, create a key below:
-* Style.Tabs-On-Bottom
+* Style.Tabs-On-Bottom > "True"
 * browser.tabs.drawInTitlebar > 0 (To display window control buttons on Windows 7/8.
 Not necessary for other systems)

 8) Restart the browser